relevvo/relevvo-test/README.md

 6. The ability to architect for future 'improvability'.
 7. The ability to provide nuanced reasoning of design choices.

-This is not a FAANG interview.
-I am not looking for very advanced architectures or scholarly knowledge of advanced programming paradigms.
-I don't expect you to remember advanced algorithms learnt in CS courses which you typically do not encounter in regular work.
+We are not looking for very advanced architectures or scholarly knowledge of advanced programming paradigms.
+We don't expect you to remember advanced algorithms learnt in CS courses which you typically do not encounter in regular work.
 And there won't be any tricks or puzzles.

 We are most likely going to work in a remote only setting.
 So, we are most likely going to need the ability to collaborate across time zones in written form with not-so-many verbal meetings.